Using SQL Server DMVs to Identify Missing Indexes

 - sys.dm_db_missing_index_group_stats - Returns summary information about missing index groups

 - sys.dm_db_missing_index_groups - Returns information about a specific group of missing indexes

 - sys.dm_db_missing_index_columns(index_handle) - Returns information about the database table columns that are missing for an index.
 This is a function and requires the index_handle to be passed.

 Like most of the statistics that are tracked for the DMVs, these basically work the same where once the instance of SQL Server is restarted the data gets cleared out.
 So if you are working in a test environment and restart your instance of SQL Server these views will probably return no data.

-To get started we are going to use an example from SQL Server 2005 Books Online, that queries a table from the AdventureWorks database where there is no index on the StateProvinceID as shown below.
+The first queries a table from the AdventureWorks database where there is no index on the StateProvinceID as shown below.

 Once we have run the above query, data should now be available in our management views.
 Let's take a quick look at each of these.

 Example using sys.dm_db_missing_index_details

 The first query gets data from the sys.dm_db_missing_index_details view.
 This is probably the most helpful, since this shows us the object_id and the equality_columns and the inequality_columns.
 In addition we get some other details about included columns.

 So for the query we ran above, we can see the following: